-At the beginning of each fiscal year, the Remuneration Committee of the Supervisory Board determines the sustainability criteria, which are valid over the entire period of a tranche, such as reducing CO2 emissions or accidents at work.
+At the beginning of each fiscal year, the Remuneration Committee of the Supervisory Board determines the sustainability criteria, which are valid for the assessment period of the LTI tranche which commences in that fiscal year, such as reducing CO2 emissions or accidents at work.
 In doing so, the Remuneration Committee will consider the consistency of the individual sustainability goals in relation to each other and the objective measurability of target achievement on the basis of non-financial reporting.
 The specific selection and application of the sustainability criteria is reported in the remuneration report for the fiscal year in which the LTI tranche is granted, unless this would be detrimental to the competitive position of PALFINGER AG.

-The ROCE target value is the average of the values planned for the respective years of the tranche in medium-term planning.
+The ROCE target value for every tranche is the value planned for the assessment period of the tranche in medium-term planning.
 The upper and lower limits for achieving the performance criteria are calculated as follows, depending on the target value:

-Performance criterion Upper limit Lower limit ROCE Target +1.5 percentage points Target -3 percentage points Sustainability goal Target +5% Target -10%
+Performance criterion Upper limit Lower limit ROCE Target +1.5 percentage points Target -3 percentage points Sustainability goal Target 5% overachieved Target 10% underachieved

+If indicators are used in the sustainability target whose value is as low as possible in the optimum (e.g. CO2 emissions or occupational accidents), overachievement up to the upper limit is to be measured as a percentage of the shortfall to the defined target value, while underachievement up to the lower limit is to be measured as a percentage of the excess over the defined target value.
 The target achievement level is determined based on the audited IFRS consolidated financial statements (ROCE) and internal controlling (sustainability target) as well as the non-financial reporting of PALFINGER AG following the end of the respective fiscal year.

-Annual LTI target achievement levels for the assessment period
+LTI target achievement levels for the assessment period

 Performance Target achievement level

-Exceeds the target value up to the upper limit 150%
+Overachievement of the target value up to the upper limit 150%

 Reaches the target value 100%

 Fails to reach the lower limit 0%